Blog

 Cleaning Products for Your CPAP Hose

 There are several CPAP cleaning supplies available, but not all of them are suitable for all your CPAP parts.
-You should always use fragrance and alcohol-free cleaning supplies that are approved to be used in your CPAP equipment, to avoid damaging your CPAP machine and leaving toxic residues behind.
+Look for fragrance and alcohol-free cleaning supplies that are approved to be used in your CPAP equipment, to avoid damaging your CPAP machine and leaving toxic residues behind.
 These are some of the most commonly used cleaning products:

 Gentle CPAP Soap / Pre-wash Solution